ticketplushq/arc-plugin-static-ip/README.md

 - The `ips` entry allow you to define number of ips
 - The `private-subnets` entry allow you to define each private subnet cidr
 - The `public-subnets` entry allow you to define each public subnet cidr
+- The `destination-cidr` entry allow to define destination cidr for public route table
+  * The default value is `0.0.0.0/0`

 #### Example